 - Build a wagon with Wagons Ho Ho Ho

-Volunteer for community health initiatives
+Volunteer for community health initiatives in Columbus

 If doing 1000 jumping jacks could cure every illness and health concern that’d be cool…but since it can’t, we’ve got some other ideas for you.
 Whether you’re a health nut or a doctor, there are plenty of ways to promote healthy living and disease reduction on the Central Ohio community.
 You can ~ literally ~ save lives by volunteering at these charities.

-COLUMBUS CHARITIES FOR HEALTH
+COLUMBUS NONPROFITS FOR HEALTH